Specialty specific guidance for CESR and CEGPR

 Our position statement on "Transition of learners to a new curriculum" contains further information.

 It’s important you check our website regularly for updates to the SSG and curriculum for your specialty.
-These documents can be updated at any time and you’ll be assessed against the curriculum in place at the time you apply.

 View your specialty specific guidance